Vehicle Registration

 Where an exemption is claimed, the particular forms of exemption application are required to be completed.

-Where a vehicle is more than four years old, a road worthiness certificate covering the vehicle equivalent to the NCTS certificate is required.
-Where this is not an available and NCTS test must be completed shortly after registration.
+Where a vehicle is more than four years old, a roadworthiness certificate covering the vehicle equivalent to the NCTS certificate is required.
+Where this is not available, and NCTS test must be completed shortly after registration.

-In the case of a new vehicle not previously registered on a permanent basis in another state, application for registration must include:
+In the case of a new vehicle not previously registered on a permanent basis in another state, the application for registration must include the following:

 - European Community Vehicle Type-Approval Certificate of Conformity or Individual Vehicle Approval or National Small Series Type-Approval; if it has been previously registered, foreign registration would be required.